About the Swim England Synchro National ChampionshipsJuly 1, 2019

 The Swim England Synchro National Championships are the highest level of domestic competition for English synchronised swimmers.

 The historic competition features technical and free routine competitions for Solo, Duet and Team events.

 The event has been known as the British Synchronised Swimming Championships in the past.

-Some of the ASA’s most prestigious trophies – including the Redwood Trophy – have been awarded at the Championships for decades.
+Some of Swim England’s most prestigious trophies – including the Redwood Trophy – have been awarded at the Championships for decades.

 What can I expect from the National Synchronised Swimming Championships?

 Simply put, England’s top senior and junior (15 years or older) synchronised swimmers at the top of their game.

 - Technical Solo

 - Technical Mixed (one male and one female) Duet

 - Free Mixed (one male and one female) Duet